 Once you decide on your target audience, see if you can narrow it down even more.

-I promise you, even if it’s ultra-specific, there will be a group of people out there that fits into that criteria.
+Even if it’s ultra-specific, I promise you there will be a group of people out there that fits into that criteria.
 That’s the power of the internet!

 If you have a broad target audience, it’ll make it near impossible to identify their pain points.
 And if you don’t know their pain points, how are you supposed to create content, freebies, and paid products for them?